BAMeScience/Mistle/README.md

 Input files coming from Windows distribution may have a line ending with \r\n (carriage return).
 Linux requires \n as line end only.
 Remove \r character (char 13) using the following commad line
 * *tr -d '\r' < FILE.mgf > FILE_FIXED.mgf*

+## Known issues

+Undetermined segmentation fault if the constants (eg. STANDARD_PARENT_UPPER_MZ and STANDARD_PARENT_LOWER_MZ) in DefineConstants.cpp are wrongly set and parent search spectra are falling out of bounds.
+If errors occurs, try expanding bound margins.
+Fix WIP.
+Seems to also occur indepently of boundries, try changing number of threads. (source: peak_composition when rescoring, reason: unknown)